Mount host directories into guest VMs

 If you need multiple guest mount points today, prefer macOS/VZ or verify Linux/KVM behavior carefully against the current implementation.

-Use mode: rw mounts to persist agent output, databases, or generated artifacts across VM restarts.
-The host directory is the source of truth.
+Use mode: rw mounts to persist agent output, databases, generated artifacts, logs, or checkpoint files across VM restarts.
+The host directory is the source of truth — ideal for long-running pipelines.

 Use mode: ro mounts to inject configuration files, credentials, or reference data into the guest without risk of modification.